AJ6546/BadmintoBooker/BadmintoBooker/README.md

 Build in **Release**, then zip `bin\Release\net8.0\`. `appsettings.json` is in there and can be edited in Notepad after extracting.

-Delete `session_state.json` first if one is present — it's left over from an earlier approach and contains live login cookies.

 Whoever runs it still needs .NET 8, the Playwright browser install, and their own environment variables set.